kordastilab/cytoClustR/README.md

 #### Define sample tags (optional) ####

 After importing your data using the `Cytobank log in` option you can switch to `Sample tags` tab to group your samples.
-This is particularly useful of no groups have been defined in Cytobank.
+This is particularly useful if no groups have been defined in Cytobank.
 To push these tags back to Cytobank press the `Push sample tags` button.
 Please note that this operation uses Cytobank's API and you make changes in your actual Cytobank experiment.

 #### Step 2: Clustering ####